testcontainers/testcontainers-go/docs/features/wait/exec.md

 The exec wait strategy will check the exit code of a process to be executed in the container, being able to set the following conditions:

-- the command and arguments to be executed, as an array of strings
+- the command and arguments to be executed, as an array of strings.
 - the exit code as a function to resolve a matcher, being the default one `0`.
-- the startup timeout to be used, default is 60 seconds
+- the startup timeout to be used, default is 60 seconds.
-- the poll interval to be used, default is 100 milliseconds
+- the poll interval to be used, default is 100 milliseconds.

 ## Match an exit code